pydata/xarray/doc/contributing.rst

    prior to updating.
 This will effectively store your changes, which can be reapplied after updating.

+Finally, go to the web page of your fork of the xarray repo, and click 'Pull request' to send your changes to the maintainers for review.

 .. _contributing.dev_env:

 Creating a development environment